How to Maintain Motivation for Your Child in Term 4

 What is Intrinsic Motivation?

-4) request structured guidance from teachers and parents,
+4. Request structured guidance from teachers and parents.

-6) ensure you have a strong emotional support network.
+6. Surround themselves with a strong emotional support network.

-How to Improve Your Child’s End-of-School-Year Motivation
+How to Improve Your Child’s Term 4 Motivation

 1. Set Clear and Attainable Goals